Diamondbacks vs. Giants Player Props Betting Odds

 Gurriel Stats

 - Lourdes Gurriel Jr. has 10 doubles, a triple, five home runs, 11 walks and 20 RBI (40 total hits).
-He has swiped one base.
+He's also swiped one base.

-- Gurriel takes a four-game streak with at least one hit into this one.
+- Gurriel has picked up a hit in four straight games.
 In his last five games he is batting .313 with three doubles, two walks and an RBI.

 Gurriel Recent Games